Searching for the perfect waves in Corsica

 Endlessly copied around the world, his unique system of fortifications protected France from invasions, making Louis XIV the most powerful monarch of his time.

-The Vauban system consisted in an iron belt of 180 fortresses scattered around the country, each of them rivalling in technical ingenuity.
+The Vauban system consisted of an iron belt of 180 fortresses scattered around the country, each of them rivaling in technical ingenuity.

 Northern France gastronomy